Rodgers-M/dotfiles/README.md

 ### Contents

+TODO: document how to setup neovim with Lazyvim

 the repo was initaily meant for hosting vim files.
 I however switched to using neovim and hence the neovim folder.
 The .vim folder has a file containing plugins i use with vim.